expo/expo/docs/pages/versions/unversioned/guides/push-notifications.md

     return;
   }

-  // Get the token that identifies this device let token = await Notifications.getExpoPushTokenAsync();
+  // Get the token that identifies this device, must be logged in via expo-cli if building on Expo client let token = await Notifications.getExpoPushTokenAsync();

   // POST the token to your backend server from where you can retrieve it to send push notifications.